How to crack the

 “Bullwhips are pastoral tools, traditionally used to control livestock in open country.
 A bullwhip’s length, flexibility, and tapered design allows it to be thrown in such a way that, toward the end of the throw, part of the whip exceeds the speed of sound – thereby creating a small sonic boom.” – Wikipedia

-We all know them: the rows of glaringly empty shelves in the supermarkets caused by the mass panic buying of basic food and hygiene essentials in the early days of the pandemic.
-Even today, two years on, shortages are still a problem in many areas.
-Only a few days ago I was informed that the new kitchen I am planning on buying will be ready fairly quickly.
-However, the electric appliances – the oven, the dishwasher and the fridge – might not be available until the end of this year!
+We all remember them: the rows of glaringly empty shelves in the supermarkets caused by the mass panic buying of basic food and hygiene essentials in the early days of the pandemic.
 Such procurement difficulties are a cause of the “bullwhip effect”.

 What is the bullwhip effect?